 The WHO and the International Agency for Research on Cancer (IARC) are a couple of the very few health agencies that have classified glyphosate as a probable human carcinogen.

 Recently, a study was conducted by scientists at UC Berkeley, University of Washington, and Mount Sinai School of Medicine.
 These scientists focused their study on people who had experienced the highest levels of exposure to glyphosate.
 Their findings revealed that these individuals (typically agricultural and garden center workers) had a 41% higher risk of developing non-Hodgkin Lymphoma.
 Their meta-analysis was conducted by merging the information provided by six earlier studies that had focused on individuals with the highest exposure levels.

-Based on this study and others, it seems that ordinary consumers who use Roundup infrequently have a very slim chance of developing non-Hodgkin's Lymphoma.
-For agricultural and garden center workers that are constantly exposed to glyphosate, there is more cause for concern.
-According to the American Cancer Society, 1 in 42 men (2.4%) and 1 in 54 women (1.9%) typically develop non-Hodgkin's Lymphoma.
+Based on this study and others, it seems that ordinary consumers who use Roundup infrequently have a very slim chance of developing non-Hodgkin’s Lymphoma.
+For agricultural and garden center workers who are constantly exposed to glyphosate, there is more cause for concern.
+According to the American Cancer Society, 1 in 42 men (2.4%) and 1 in 54 women (1.9%) typically develop non-Hodgkin’s Lymphoma.
 If the study mentioned above is correct about the 41% increase in risk for highly exposed individuals, then those odds increase to 2.6% of women and 3.4% of men have an increased risk.

 Many different types of evidence are used by scientists to address cancer risk, including: